RJPearson94/terraform-provider-twilio/docs/data-sources/phone_number.md

 ---

 A `fax` block supports the following:
-!> the `fax` block has been deprecated and will be removed in future version

 - `application_sid` - The application SID which should be called on each incoming fax
 - `url` - The URL which should be called on each incoming fax